journey-js/journey/README.md

 If the url is 'http://host/clients' we show the *Clients.js* view.
 If the url is 'http://host/producs' we show the *Products.js* view etc.

-Journey is aclient-side router that performs the mapping between URL paths and views.
-Technically Journey maps a URL path to a function which is called when the URL matches the mapped path.
-Wether the invoked function displays a view or perform another operation is up to the developer, but in general we will display a view.
+Journey is a client-side router that performs the mapping between URL paths and views.
+Technically Journey maps a URL path to a function which is called when the URL matches the mapped path. whether the invoked function displays a view or perform another operation is up to the developer, but in general we will display a view.

 This router is based on [Roadtrip](https://github.com/Rich-Harris/roadtrip) with some added features such as a new handler, *beforeleave*, different semantics/behavior for *beforeenter*, routing events through *journey.on(event, callback)* and hash support.